lenra-io/create-or-update-pr-action/examples/README.md

 When you publish a new release on the repository "string-lib", this action will automatically create a Pull Request on the repository "protocol-lib" and "core-code" to update the correct files and change it's own link in dependancy file(s).
 And now, when you merge the PR on the repository "protocol-lib", and create a new release, it will update the previously created PR on the repository "core-code" to add this changes if it's not already merged.

-Now we can accept changes on the repository "core-code" to update it's version of "string-lib" and "protocol-lib".
+Now we can accept changes on the repository "core-code" to update its version of "string-lib" and "protocol-lib".
 This will batch upgrade at once the version in "desktop-app", "mobile-app", and "web-app".

 ### 3. Go deeper for an even better workflow